 - Sand the board.
 I started off sanding by hand since Nolan was napping and I didn’t want to risk waking him up since his room is right above the garage, but ended up using the electric sander.
 Definitely save yourself the time and just go for the electric sander.
 If you’re lucky, you’ll get a helper or two.
 If you’re even luckier, you’ll be really bad at sanding and your husband will be super anal and he’ll do it for you.

 - Stain the board.
 I like a really thin stain because I still like to see the grain of the wood.
-I used an old t-shirt to apply the stain because it gives the most control.
+I used an old t-shirt to apply this stain in Dark Walnut. because it gives the most control.
 Brushes saturate the board with the stain and you have less control of how much you are applying.
 But, if you’re going for a darker look, a brush might be what you’re looking for.
+You could also use the rag technique and do several coats until you get the desired look.
 Also, make sure you get all the dust off.
 I like to use a wet rag to wipe it all off.
 Make sure the stain dries completely.
 This is a bonus to doing one thin coat- it dries really quickly!
 One sample sized can should be more than enough.
 I used what was left from the mud room bench and art board because I wanted it to match.

 - Paint on the tick marks and numbers.
 Here is where I totally messed up.
 I used a sponge-y paintbrush because it’s what I had on hand, but I totally forgot how much paint they absorb, and it bled all through the stencil and didn’t achieve the crisp, clean lines I wanted The other mistake I had made was that I started painting the tick marks on one end and while it was drying I started painting on the opposite end thinking I could just meet in the middle and save time.
 Yeah, well, for some reason it didn’t matching up perfectly and it just looked bad.
 This is when I abandoned the project for a month because I was dreading sanding it all off to start again.
 So, to avoid having to sand off all your hard work, make sure to use a drier brush.
 The idea is to do a lot of light, thin layers.
 The second time around I poured some paint on a paper plate so I’d be able to control how much paint went on the brush and I could take off some of the excess.
 The lines still didn’t end up as crisp as I’d envisioned, but I think that’s part of the handmade look.
 I think those are the sort of things only the person who made it notices anyway.